FinchMF/Twitter_Data_Pipeline/README.md

 <br/><br/>
 ### What Data is Retrieved

-The data ingested into the Tweets tables are Tweet gathered by:
+The data ingested into the Tweets tables are Tweets gathered by:
 * Date
 * Location
 * Keyword